tdmalone/slack-topic-updater/README.md

 To get your Slack token, create an app from [api.slack.com/apps](https://api.slack.com/apps).
 After making it to the app management screen, from _Features: OAuth & Permissions_, and then under _Scopes_, you'll need to select:

 * `channels:write` (to set the topic);
-* `channels:history` (to search for the topic update message); and
+* `channels:history` (to search for the topic update message);
+* `groups:write` (to set the topic in **private channels**);
+* `groups:history` (to search for the topic update message in **private channels**); and
 * `chat:write:user` (to delete the topic update message).

+NOTE: The private channel scopes are only required if you want to update the topic in private channels.
+If you'll only be using public channels, you should leave these scopes out.
+Also note that the app will only be able to access channels that you are in (this applies to *both* public and private channels).

 Once you've added the scopes, follow the instructions under _Settings: Install App_.
 You should be provided with an _OAuth Access Token_, which is what you'll need to send through to this module.

-(Note that bot user tokens are not supported by the [`channels.setTopic`](https://api.slack.com/methods/channels.setTopic) endpoint, so they can't be used here - you must use a user token).
+Bot user tokens are not supported by the [`channels.setTopic`](https://api.slack.com/methods/channels.setTopic) endpoint, so they can't be used here - you must use a user token instead.

 ## Running Tests